East Row Historic District

-East Row Historic District is home to 1,070 homes and is Kentucky's second largest historic district.
+East Row Historic District is home to 1,070 homes and is Kentucky's second-largest historic district.
 All buildings in East Row have the distinction of being listed on the National Register of Historic Places.
 Early houses, near the western edge of the district, were built in the Italianate style, later homes were built in Queen Anne, the Colonial Revival and American Foursquare style.

-By the late 1970s the Neighborhood had fallen on hard times, Many of the large homes were cut into many small apartments.
+By the late 1970s the neighborhood had fallen on hard times, Many of the large homes were cut into many small apartments.
 Property prices were low and the neighborhood became attractive to urban pioneers.
 The Mansion Hill Neighborhood Association was founded in 1979.
 Owners started to restore the many beautiful homes and expose the former beauty.
-The Mansion Hill Tour was begun in 1979, attracting more resident to the Neighborhood.
-In the early 1980s, many of the most active Historic Preservationists lived in the Gateway neighborhood, the two neighborhoods combined forces in the mid-1980s.
+The Mansion Hill Tour was begun in 1979, attracting more residents to the neighborhood.
+In the early 1980s, many of the most active preservationists lived in the Gateway neighborhood, the two neighborhoods combined forces in the mid-1980s.

-Just blocks away from East Row, the city's riverfront and northern business district are undergoing dramatic redevelopment, with Riverboat Row and Newport on the Levee already a thriving riverfront district of restaurants and clubs.
-With the World Peace Bell and the Newport Aquarium just steps away from the Historic District.
+Just blocks away from East Row, the city's riverfront and northern business district are undergoing redevelopment, with Riverboat Row and Newport on the Levee attracting new restaurants and clubs.
+The World Peace Bell and the Newport Aquarium are just steps away from the Historic District.

-In mid-2006 the Newport City Commission expanded the Historic District, including the north side of Second Street, The west side of Washington Avenue and the 200 block of East Fourth Street.
+In mid-2006, the Newport City Commission expanded the Historic District, including the north side of Second Street, the west side of Washington Avenue, and the 200 block of East Fourth Street.
 East Fourth Street has several American Civil War era homes, including some in the Greek Revival style.